cactacea/android/docs/RequestsApi.md

 # **createFriendRequest**
 > FriendRequestCreated createFriendRequest(id)

-Create a friend request to this account
+Create a friend request to a account

 ### Example
 ```kotlin